 7. Dale Steyn

 Steyn won the ICC Test Cricketer of the Year Award in 2008 for taking 78 wickets at an average of 16.24.
 Dale Steyn is the fastest South African bowler to reach the milestones of 100, 150, 200, and 250 Test wickets, as well as the fastest to reach 400 wickets based on the quantity of deliveries bowled.
-With 422 wickets, he overtook Shaun Pollock to become South Africa’s all-time greatest wicket-taker in Test matches in December 2018.
+With 422 wickets, he overtook Shaun Pollock to become South Africa’s all-time greatest wicket-taker in Test cricket in December 2018.

 8. Mohammad Asif